rmi-electricity/patio/README.rst

    pixi install

-If the pixi command is not recognized after restarting the terminal you may need to add it to your path/
+If the pixi command is not recognized after restarting the terminal you may need to add it to your path.

 .. code-block:: zsh